 Let’s take as an example RingCentral Fax.
 In their Settings area, under the Notifications tab, you’ll find the Email field, where you enter the email address in charge of receiving faxes.
 By default, you have the “Include attachment with email” activated, which means the fax contents will be attached as a PDF file.

 There are also additional options when it comes to receiving an online fax.
 Note, for instance, that you can opt to receive SMS notifications and email notifications at the same time, which is perfect if you are always on the go.

-A few services have also started offering mobile apps, which let you receive, send and browse faxes anywhere as long as your cell phone, smartphone or tablet is connected to the Internet.
+Many online fax services now offer cell phone fax apps, which let you receive, send and browse faxes anywhere as long as your cell phone, smartphone or tablet is connected to the Internet.
 Right now the companies that offer online apps are MyFax, RingCentral and eFax, but expect much more to pop up over the course of a few months.

 Here are some great tips to make the most out of Gmail faxing when you receive incoming transmissions, you can visit our homepage to find more!